nuxt/docs/en/guide/commands.md

 ## Production Deployment

-Nuxt.js lets you choose between three modes to deploy your application: SSR, SPA or Static Generated.
+Nuxt.js lets you choose between three modes to deploy your application: SSR, Static Generatted, or SPA.

-### Server Rendered Deployment (Universal)
+### Server-Side Rendered Deployment (Universal SSR)

 To deploy, instead of running `nuxt`, you probably want to build ahead of time.
 Therefore, building and starting are separate commands: